Tuesday, June 20, 2017

 Anita ended up in prison overnight a drugs charge in Rome while filming Barbarella.
 While filming Candy based on the Terry Southern novel, co-star Marlon Brando "kidnapped her one night and read her poetry and, when that failed, tried to seduce Anita and me together," Richards wrote, adding "Later, pal."

 As so often happens with power couples, forces conspired to pull them apart.
-When Anita was cast opposite Mick Jagger in Performance, the tongues wagged about a possible affair with a third Rolling Stone.
+When Anita was cast opposite Mick Jagger in Performance, tongues wagged about a possible affair with a third Rolling Stone.
 It was during this time that she says she started using heroin.

 In 1972, Anita was arrested for marijuana in Jamaica, and the Rastas took care of her children while she was in jail.
 In 1977, she and Richards were arrested and charged with hashish and heroin possession in Toronto.
 After undergoing a painful withdrawal and facing a long sentence, Richards repented and went into rehab, including electroshock therapy, according to The Sun & The Moon & The Rolling Stones by Rich Cohen.